mlc-mlapis/docs/src/documentation/services/runtimes/php.md

 ### Locally stored data only for a temporary purpose

 You should not store your permanent data or sessions in the local disk space of containers running your application.
-The reason is that locally stored data is reserved only for this particular container instance, not mirrored across the PHP cluster nor backed up.
+The reason being that locally stored data is reserved only for this particular container instance, not mirrored across the PHP cluster nor backed up.
 It will not be migrated if such a container is deleted due to its failure.
 If it is necessary to store and share such data permanently, we recommend developers to preferably utilize [Zerops Shared Storage](/documentation/services/storage/shared.html) or [Zerops S3 compatible Object Storage](/documentation/services/storage/s3.html) services.

 ## Known specifics